AkillerKavinda/Retail-Sales-Data-Analysis-Project/README.md

 # Retail Sales Dashboard – Power BI Project

+> **Note:** This project was built while following a YouTube tutorial to practice and learn Power BI.
+The goal was to understand the concepts and apply them.
+Any modifications or experiments I made are my own.

 ## Overview

 Built a Power BI dashboard to analyze retail sales performance across regions, product categories, customer segments, and shipping modes.
 I use interactive visuals and key metrics to help stakeholders explore trends, compare profitability, and make informed decisions.